Skip to main content

 • type: Static/DHCP/Reserved = String

-Running and Scheduling Ping Sweep jobs
+Run and Schedule Ping Sweep jobs

-During / After an External Ping Sweep
+During and After an External Ping Sweep